slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 To avoid read/write contention issues while reading data from files that are being written to by Synapse Link for Dataverse, it is recommended to use data from [read-only hourly snapshots](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse#access-near-real-time-data-and-read-only-snapshot-data-preview).
 Tables based on snapshot data in Serverless SQL Pool databases are designated with the "_partitioned" suffix.
 Be sure to reference the _partitioned tables when configuring the source tables in this solution.
 Note, at the time of this writing, Synapse Link for Dataverse would not create snapshot data for empty tables.

+This solution automatically handles common types of schema evolution in the source system.
+Synapse Link for Dataverse will automatically accommodate newly added columns (as documented [here](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-data-lake-faq)).
+This solution will detect newly-added columns during each pipeline execution and will add corresonding columns to the tables in the target database.
+Columns deleted from the source system will remain in the target database, but will no longer be updated.

+This solution will automatically create several helper objects in the target Azure SQL Database during the first synchronization.
+These objects will support configuration and logging of the data integration process.
+Following is the list of helper database objects:
+    * Schemas: orchestration and staging
+    * Tables: orchestration.ProcessingControl and orchestration.ProcessingLog
+    * Stored Procedures: orchestration.GetTablesToProcess, orchestration.GeneratePrimaryKey and orchestration.SchemaDriftAddColumns

 ### Prerequisites
 1. You have [provisioned a Synapse Analytics Workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-workspace).
 1. You have [configured Synapse Link for Dataverse to export relevant entities to a Synapse Analytics Workspace](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-synapse).
 This solution requires table export to be configured in *append-only mode* as described in the following [article](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/azure-synapse-link-advanced-configuration#in-place-updates-vs-append-only-writes).